hsetlik/UltraSixtyFour/src/readme.md

 ### **Approach and hardware considerations**

 Having never used an ESP32 before, my assumption was to treat the board more or less like an Arduino with a bit more oomph.
 As I got more familiar with the device and read up a bit on modern embedded C++, I took an approach more in line with the object-oriented modern C++ paradigm I'm used to from writing C++ for desktop systems.
 After coming to understand the ESP32 a bit better, I took advantage of dynamic STL containers and other more memory-intensive code, which helped to improve much of the firmware's efficiency and readability by avoiding many of the headaches that come with C-style arrays and non-RAII memory management with the `new` and `delete` keywords.

+## **Develoment environment and dependencies**

+All this code was written in Visual Studio Code with the [PlatformIO IDE](https://platformio.org/) extension, which handles serial communication, flashing firmware to the microcontroller, and managing devices and bootloaders.
+PlatformIO also comes with a very powerful package manager and dependency handling system which makes working with C++ libraries uncharacteristically easy.
+I make a point of limiting dependencies and not relying on a laundry list of 3rd-party libraries.
+But certain libraries, namely those built to handle basic communication with other hardware like a DAC or an SSD1306 display, are invaluable time savers in embedded C++.
+A full list of dependencies is available in the `platformio.ini` file in this repository.

 ### **Interesting/challenging bits**